dPenedo/pomodoro/README.md

 - Start
 - Pause
-- Skip: skip from pomodoro to the next rest or from the rest to the next pomodoro.
+- Skip: allows you to skip from pomodoro to the next rest or from the rest to the next pomodoro.
 - Restart
-- Pomodoro counter: keeps the count of your pomodoros.
+- Pomodoro counter: keeps track of your your pomodoros.
-- Relaxing sound button: it makes ambient sound for better concentration.
+- Relaxing sound button: plays ambient sound for improved concentration.
-- When ambient sound is activated it stops when is time to rest and keep sounding in pomodoro time.
+- When the ambient sound is activated, it stops when it's time to rest and resumes playing during the pomodoro time.
-- It makes sound an alert when a pomodoro (25 minutes) is finished and a different one when a pause is finished.
+- It produces an alert sound  when a pomodoro (25 minutes) is completed, and a different sound when a pause is finished.

 ## Requirements: